 Dr. Jessica Haggar, DVM - Staff

 Dr. Haggar is a Bainbridge Island native.
-She left 1992 to pursue an undergraduate degree in Biology from Montana State University.
+She left in 1992 to pursue an undergraduate degree in Biology from Montana State University.
 She obtained her doctorate of veterinary medicine from Ross University and Colorado State University in 2005.
 She now resides on Bainbridge Island with her husband, 2 children, 2 dogs and 2 cats.
 She currently has no other hobbies as she is very busy caring for her family.

 Dr Jane O'Halloran DVM - Staff